rocky-linux/documentation/docs/labs/security/lab8-iptables.md

 2. Ask your partner to try logging on as an anonymous user to your ftp server.
 Ensure your partner is able to log on successfully from serverPR - do this *before* you go on to the next step.

 3. While your partner is still logged on, create a rule to disable all ftp type traffic originating from serverPR.
 Type:

-    ```
+    ```bash
     [root@serverXY root]# iptables -A INPUT -i  eth0 -s 172.16.0.z  -p tcp  --dport 21 -j DROP*
     ```